OKaluza/fractured/docs/docs.rst

 If you have any feedback email me at: owen (at) ozone.id.au

+*(NOTE: Apologies as this documentation is a work in progress and not by any means complete)*

 Acknowledgments
 ---------------

 - CodeMirror http://codemirror.net/ used for formula / shader code editing component.
 - Expression parser built using Jison http://zaach.github.com/jison/
-- Vector and Matrix library: sylvester.js http://sylvester.jcoglan.com/
+- Vector and Matrix library: glMatrix https://github.com/toji/gl-matrix
 - Learning WebGL http://learningwebgl.com/ for WebGL tutorials
 - WebCL tutorials: Nokia Research WebCL http://webcl.nokiaresearch.com/ and, WebCL Examples http://www.ibiblio.org/e-notes/webcl/webcl.htm
 - Some fractal formulae based on those in Gnofract http://gnofract4d.sourceforge.net/ and UltraFractal http://www.ultrafractal.com/